VermontDepartmentOfHealth/covid-bot/kb-node-client/Contributing.md

+---
+title: kb-node-client
+permalink: /kb-node-client/
+---

 # Package Maintenance Info

+> **NOTE**: This is likely deprecated by [replace vdh qnamaker-api-client with official one #55](https://github.com/VermontDepartmentOfHealth/covid-bot/issues/55)

 Info for local developers to get the package up and running locally and publish it live